Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

                   "title", // the attribute to search
-                  TestSolution.FAILED, // solution when attribute is found TestSolution.PASSED, // solution when attribute is not found "LinkWithTitleMessage", // message associated with element when attribute is not found null // no message created when attribute is not found because passed doesn't produce message )
+                  TestSolution.FAILED, // solution when attribute is found TestSolution.PASSED, // solution when attribute is not found "LinkWithTitleDetected", // message associated with element when attribute is not found null // no message created when attribute is not found because passed doesn't produce message )
         );